namanbansal102/SCM-FINAL-PROJECT-TEAM-20/README.md

 | 9.     | data.json      | Stores data in key-value pairs and arrays    | 9 May 2024 5:02 AM        | 12 May 2024 6:00 PM  | Nakul Gupta  |
 | 10.    | favourite.js   | Added js for the working of add to fav       | 14 May 2024 9:57 PM       | 13 May 2024 6:00 PM  | Nakul Gupta  |
 | 11.    | login.js       | Login page                                   | 14 May 2024 10:06 PM      | 13 May 2024 6:00 PM  | Lovish Arora |

+## Conclusion

+Our website is now fully functional, featuring a plethora of exciting features that enhance user experience and usability.
+This achievement wouldn't have been possible without the relentless efforts and dedication of Nakul Gupta and Lovish Arora, who have significantly contributed as collaborators.
+With their invaluable input, the project has been successfully completed.

+A heartfelt thank you to Nakul Gupta and Lovish Arora for their outstanding work! 👏👏

+Commit by: Naman Bansal